arrestoteles/lab-4-path-finder/README.md

 **Note:**
 All graph files are encoded in UTF-8 (Unicode).
 If you experience problems searching for words with special characters (`å`, `ä`, `ö`), your setup may have a character encoding problem.
+Try switching to an English or Swedish system locale.

 #### AdjacencyGraph: